 7. Recreation and Tourism

-Mangrove forests have an aesthetic value, both natural and life factors in it.
-Mangrove forest provides a different tourist attraction with other attractions.
-Characteristics of forests that are in transition between land and sea are considered the tourism lovers as a unique thing that becomes one of the benefits of mangrove forest.
+Mangrove forests have an aesthetic value, both in natural and life factors.
+Mangrove forest provides a different tourist attraction.
+Characteristics of forests that are in transition between land and sea are considered the tourist as a unique thing that becomes one of the benefits of mangrove forest.

 Tourism activities in the mangrove forest area besides able to grow the economy of the surrounding community by providing jobs and business opportunities around the area of forest ecosystems and coastal ecosystems, also able to maintain the balance of the environment and forest ecosystems, especially mangrove forests.